rai-project/scratch/carml_python_client/README.rst

 --framework_version TEXT  The framework version to use for inference.
 --model_name TEXT         The model to use for inference.
 --model_version TEXT      The model version to use for inference.
+--batch_size TEXT         The batch size to use for inference.
+--trace_level TEXT        The trace level to use for inference.
 --help                    Show this message and exit.